@howaboua/pi-codex-conversion

 Settings are saved globally in ~/.pi/agent/pi-codex-conversion.json.

-Advanced users with custom Codex-compatible providers can opt specific providers into the adapter from the Overrides tab, or by editing ~/.pi/agent/pi-codex-conversion.json:
+Advanced users with custom Codex-compatible providers can add provider ids in General, or by editing ~/.pi/agent/pi-codex-conversion.json:

 {